mckent05/ticketingfront/README.md

 > Describe 1 - 3 features you will add to the project.

-- Use a web-socket to make the chat between the customer and agent be in real-time, which would ensure a better user experience
+- Use a web-socket to make the chat between the customer and agent in real-time, which would ensure a better user experience
 - Requests can be reopened even after it has been closed

 <p align="right">(<a href="#readme-top">back to top</a>)</p>